playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 class AppComponent {}
 ```

-And suddenly our code works as we would expect!
+And suddenly, our code works as we would expect!

 <details>